Neuroling/SPINCO_SINEEG/Analysis/SiN/EEG/3_analysis/2_Feature_extraction/README.md

 If `n_jobs = -1` (in the constants), there's a risk of the kernel getting killed mid-execution of the runner-script due to running out of RAM.
 Try one or more of the following:
 - In the constants, set `n_jobs = None` (sequential processing.
 Will take longer)
 - In the constants, set `decim = 2` (or higher if necessary.
-This will decimate the sampling rate.)
+This will decimate the sampling rate by that factor.)
 - Instead of looping over subjects, manually run the code for each subject.
 Open a new console for every subject.

 ## Background Information
 ### Wavelet Width, Cycles and Frequencies